steveworley/decoupledkit-react/docs/drupal-contenttypes.md

 An API-first CMS could contain many types of content that is designated for a storage method and intent.
 In Drupal, each item of content is called a node, and each node belongs to a single content type, which defines various default settings for nodes of that type, such as whether the node is published automatically and whether comments are permitted.

+### Considerations for content APIs

+#### No more layouts in WYSIWYG

+In a coupled Drupal architecture your websites theme is linked directly to your content model.
+This allows you to provide content editors with classes and additioanl HTML layout options in WYSIWYG fields.
+In a decoupled architectures your content should be clean from all inline HTML attributes (no classes, no styles) and should just provide raw content for clients to display as they see fit.

+### The decoupled kits content types

 This Decoupled Starter Kit for Drupal offers following 5 content types with the associated fields.

 **Client** - A collection of user clients for sample data.